 We recognize our share of losses from the PellePharm equity method investment as incurred.
-After our equity method investment was reduced to zero during the period ended March 31, 2019, we recognize our percentage of net losses consistent with our preferred stock ownership percentage.
+After our equity method investment was reduced to zero during the three months ended March 31, 2019, we recognize our percentage of net losses consistent with our preferred stock ownership percentage until the cost method investment will also be reduced to zero.